-- 6.1 The Supplier must attend Progress Meetings with the Buyer and provide Progress Reports when specified in the Order Form. - 6.2 The Supplier must keep and maintain full and accurate records and accounts on everything to do with the Contract for 7 years after the End Date. - 6.3 The Supplier must allow any Auditor access to their premises to verify all contract accounts and records of everything to do with the Contract and provide copies for an Audit. - 6.4 The Supplier must provide information to the Auditor and reasonable co-operation at their request.
+- 6.1 The Supplier must attend Progress Meetings with the Buyer and provide Progress Reports when specified in the Award Form. - 6.2 The Supplier must keep and maintain full and accurate records and accounts in respect of the Contract for 7 years after the End Date and in accordance with the GDPR. - 6.3 The Supplier must allow any Auditor access to their premises to verify all contract accounts and records of everything to do with the Contract and provide copies for an Audit. - 6.4 The Supplier must provide information to the Auditor and reasonable co-operation at their request. - 6.5 If the Supplier is not providing any of the Deliverables, or is unable to provide them, it must immediately: - tell the Buyer and give reasons - propose corrective action - provide a deadline for completing the corrective action